 Author's Note: This is just a fun story I thought I'd post.
 Half of this is real, and it actually happened to me.
 And half of this is fake.
 Enjoy!

 I'm sitting on my parents' bed reading a fictional book called: Tuesday in the Castle.
-My dad, who I call Papa, is on his chair studying on his wooden study table making a PowerPoint presentation for work.
-Me and my dad are both work addicts.
+Papa is on his chair studying on his wooden study table making a PowerPoint presentation for work.
 Papa turns his chair so he faces me.
 I didn't notice until he said:

 "Dear, what are you reading?"